amd/libflame/test/main/ReadMe.txt

    A:intialize the matrix with the NAN values in few random locations F:intialize the matrix with the INFINITY values in few random locations

+8. Tests with special inputs using --imatrix option for overflow/underflow test:

+   Test and validate the APIs for inputs with maximum and minimum values of repective datatypes

+   Test Explanation:
+   Step1: The input matrix are created with predefined properties specific to the API
+   Step2: For overflow(O), scale up the input and for underflow(U), scale down the input to sufficiently large / small values

+   Example:
+    ./test_lapack.x gesvd sdcz S S 10 10 10 10 10 -1 1 --imatrix=O
+    ./test_lapack.x gesvd sdcz S S 10 10 10 10 10 -1 1 --imatrix=U

+   Test behaviour for --imatrix:
+   O: Performs overflow test
+   U: Performs underflow test

-8. Tests with -1 for leading dimensions from config files
+9. Tests with -1 for leading dimensions from config files

    When -1 is passed as any of the leading dimensions(lda, ldab, ldu, ldvt, ldz etc) from config files, least valid value is assigned to the corresponding leading dimension.